-Each clock and repeater has a unique profile, where you can view and manage its settings.
-Settings include its name, digital display settings, time zone, and assigned business unit and location.
+Each device has a unique profile, where you can view and manage its settings.
+Settings include its name, digital display settings, time zone, and assigned Business Unit and Location.

 Device Preconfiguration (new order only)

 Device Preconfiguration automates the configuration of Primex network devices for use with your OneVue account before they arrive at your facility - eliminating the need to manually configure a device onsite.
 Device Preconfiguration is completed after an order is placed with Primex and completed online from your OneVue account.
 Your OneVue account ID, the devices' assigned network and settings provided are configured into each device and the devices are labeled before they are shipped from Primex - it's an easy online process that allows devices to be ready for use when they arrive at your facility.

 The OneVue Wired Device Configurator (OWDC) Android™ app provides the experience of managing Primex network devices locally at a device on a mobile platform.
 The app provides flexibility and convenience to add new devices to OneVue and also view or edit a device's primary settings.
 Once you download the app from the Google Play™ store (it’s free!), you connect a Primex network device to your Android device and the app guides you through the entire process.
 It's an easy process that provides onsite configuration.

 From its profile, you can view and manage its settings.